AdobeDocs/advertising.pt-BR/help/creative/creative-libraries/creative-settings-dynamic.md

 ## Modelo de publicidade

-**[!UICONTROL Ad Template]:** O modelo de anúncio a partir do qual criar os anúncios.&lt;!— também é uma opção para carregar seu próprio modelo de anúncio — é necessário adicionar as especificações para isso —>
+**[!UICONTROL Ad Template]:** O modelo de anúncio a partir do qual criar os anúncios.<!-- also an option to upload your own ad template.
+Need to add the specs for that -->

-**[!UICONTROL Number of offers (Max 50)]:** O número de ofertas que podem ser criadas para cada anúncio.&lt;!— Esclareça: esse é o limite de frequência (número máximo de vezes que um anúncio pode ser veiculado)? —>
+**[!UICONTROL Number of offers (Max 50)]:** O número de ofertas que podem ser criadas para cada anúncio.<!-- Clarify this: is this the frequency cap (max number of times an ad may be served)? -->

 ## Catálogos

-**[!UICONTROL Template]:** O modelo de feed a ser usado para criar os anúncios.&lt;!— também é uma opção para carregar seu próprio modelo de feed — é necessário adicionar as especificações para isso —>
+**[!UICONTROL Template]:** O modelo de feed a ser usado para criar os anúncios.<!-- also an option to upload your own feed template.
+Need to add the specs for that -->

-**\[Catálogos\]**: um ou mais catálogos do anunciante especificado a partir dos quais os anúncios serão gerados.&lt;!— também é uma opção para fazer upload do seu próprio catálogo (Você não consegue encontrar o catálogo necessário?
-Baixe um modelo, crie o seu próprio modelo e faça upload dele a partir do seu dispositivo.) — é necessário adicionar as especificações para isso —>
+**\[Catálogos\]**: um ou mais catálogos do anunciante especificado a partir dos quais os anúncios serão gerados.<!-- also an option to upload your own catalog (Can't find the Catalog you need?
+Download a template, create your own, and upload it from your device.).
+Nneed to add the specs for that -->

 ### [!UICONTROL Attributes Mapping]